Skip to main content

 Mary Goldman DO's Profile

-Mary Goldman DO Related seminars and products
+Mary Goldman DO Related Seminars and Products

 Employed at Osteopathic Healthcare Associates, office of M. Shane Patteson, DO, Utica, Michigan to perfom Osteopathic Manipulative Treatment.
 Graduate of Michigan State University College of Osteopathic Medicine, Class of 1980 and Masters in Health Professions Education in 2014, a joint treaching effort between MSUCOM and MSU Education Department.
 Internship and Family Medicine Residency at Michigan Osteopathic Medical Center, Detroit Michigan in 1981.
 Osteopathic Manual Medicine Instructor in Department of Education at Ascension Genesys Regional Medical Center, Grand Blanc, Michigan, OMT Clinic at Downtown Flint Campus.
 Board Examiner American Board of Osteopathic Family Practitioners.